-Besides the broad topics mentioned above, over the years I have grown particularly interested in:
+Within the broad topics mentioned above, I have grown particularly interested in:

-My portfolio of spare-time data analysis and visualization projects (this space will contain many more projects very soon, so check back if you're interested).
+My portfolio of spare-time data analysis and visualization projects (this space will contain more projects as I get around to documenting them).

 Except where noted, publications have been refereed.